-Duration of employment leave Length of period of notice 1. a maximum of 5 workdays in all at most 1 month , more than 1 month, no more than 4 months 3. a maximum of 20 workdays in all more than 4 months
+Duration of employment leave Length of period of notice 1. a maximum of 5 workdays no more than 1 month 2. a maximum of 10 workdays more than 1 month, no more than 4 months 3. a maximum of 20 workdays more than 4 months healthcare services provided by that other employer.
+The employee must inform the employer of finding employment elsewhere and being entitled to the occupational healthcare services arranged by the new employer.